NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 ### Executing the Tool

-The following example will vendor the new `v1beta2` API we created above for lustre-fs-operator into the nnf-sos repository.
+The following example vendors the new `v1beta2` API we created above for lustre-fs-operator into the nnf-sos repository.
 The current hub version for nnf-sos is `v1alpha3`, and is specified with the `--hub-ver` option.
 The module representing lustre-fs-operator is specified in the same form that it would appear in the `go.mod` file in nnf-sos.
 The `--version` option can be used to specify a version if necessary.
-It begins by creating a new branch in nnf-sos off "master" named `api-lustre-fs-operator-v1beta2`, where it will do all of its work.
+It begins by creating a new branch in nnf-sos off "master" named `api-lustre-fs-operator-v1beta2`, where it does all of its work.

 ```console
 DEST_REPO=git@github.com:NearNodeFlash/nnf-sos.git